 Rosehip oil is also known as rosehip seed oil.
 It’s derived from the rosa canina rose bush, which is grown mostly in Chile.

 Unlike rose oil, which is extracted from rose petals, rosehip oil is pressed from the fruit and seeds of the rose plant.

 Rosehip oil contains a wealth of essential fatty acids, including linoleic and linolenic acid.
-Fatty acids help to keep cell walls strong so that they don’t lose water.
+Fatty acids help keep cell walls strong so they don’t lose water.

 The many fatty acids in rosehip oil make it an excellent option for hydrating dry, itchy skin.
 The skin also easily absorbs the oil, allowing its antioxidants to travel deep into the skin’s layers.

 Moisturizing helps lock in your skin’s natural hydration and any added oils.

 You may also receive these benefits by applying rosehip oil topically.
 Rosehip oil is a dry, or nongreasy, oil.
 This makes it a great natural moisturizer for all skin types.

 Natural exfoliation with rosehip oil can help reduce dullness and leave you with glowing, vibrant skin.